cultuurnet/uit-documentatie/content/authenticatie-autorisatie/latest/authenticatie-JSON-apis/entry-api.md

 ---
 ---

-# Authenticatin for Entry API v3
+# Authentication for Entry API v3

 To use Entry API v3, you need to authenticate using an API key and a JSON Web Token on every request.
 To apply for you personal API key you must register via the [UiTdatabank projectaanvraag platform](https://projectaanvraag.uitdatabank.be).